rluvaton/connection-monitor/README.md

 ```

 ## Features
-🌟 Support Windows, Mac and Linux
+🌟 Support Windows, Mac and Linux (except for Alpine)
 🌟 Print to terminal in table view for compact results
 🌟 Real-time table update